رهپویه معماری و شهرسازی

 The Interaction Mechanism of Form-Time-Perception-Behavior: A crucial finding was the high spatial overlap between points of peak behavioral density during Nowruz (Ganjali Khan Square, Chaharsough) and the symbolic landmarks identified in the collective cognitive map.
 This demonstrates a direct and reinforcing relationship between physical quality, perceptual attractiveness, and collective behavioral patterns.

-The Nowruz event, by injecting event-based elements (decorations, programs, temporary activities) and temporarily altering space use, transformed not only behavioral patterns but also the mental structure individuals held of the bazaar.
+The Nowruz event, by injecting event-based elements (decorations, programs, temporary activities) and temporarily altering space use, transformed not only behavioral patterns but also the mental structure that individuals held of the bazaar.
 The space changed from a purely functional environment to a vibrant, multifunctional urban stage.

 Conclusion

 This research confirms that a comprehensive understanding of historic public spaces requires conceptualizing time not as a secondary or decorative factor, but as a structural dimension equal to form, behavior, and perception.
-The Kerman Bazaar case illustrates how cultural–temporal rhythms such as Nowruz can temporarily reorganize spatial meaning, behavior, and mental representation without physical intervention.
+The Kerman Bazaar case illustrates how cultural–temporal rhythms such as Nowruz can temporarily reorganize spatial meaning, behavior, and mental representation even without physical intervention.

 The study contributes theoretically by conceptualizing the Form–Time–Behavior–Perception relationship as a living system, and methodologically by demonstrating how mixed-methods triangulation can reveal embedded mechanisms of interaction.
 Practically, it suggests that designing time—via cultural programming and soft interventions—offers an effective strategy to enhance the livability and identity of historic spaces, minimizing the need for costly physical modifications.